The Cost of a Healthy Food Basket in Ireland 2014 - 2022

 - Spending on restaurants, cafes, fast food, takeaways and visitors are an important part of the food basket highlighting the social and cultural aspects of food.
 It ensures that households can participate in activities that are considered to be part of everyday life.

-You can download the reports below.
+You can download the report of this study below.

 The cost of a healthy food basket in Ireland in 2016 [PDF]

-The cost of a healthy food basket in Ireland in 2022 [PDF]
+The cost of a healthy food basket in Ireland in 2014 [PDF]

 Other outputs